 By the way, if you want to read more of my thoughts on how the four cylinder compares to the V8, do be sure to read my EcoBoost vs 5.o Mustang comparison.

 Compared to my 2012 Mustang, this 2015 is a marginal step up in overall comfort.
 The biggest difference is the seats.
 The front seats are very (very) good – possibly the most comfortable seats I’ve ever experienced in a car, which says a lot considering that I just put over 500 miles on a 2016 Cadillac SRX that had pretty good seats as well.
 How about that?
 Ford has trumped Cadillac with a “lesser” car!

 I will say that I’m a pretty thin guy though, so I’m not really sure if larger folks will agree with me about these seats.
 I found them to be very supportive with just the right amount of firmness, but I can imagine that they might be considered tight for anyone of size.

 Along those lines, visibility (in all directions) from the driver’s seat is very good.
 A lot better than the 5th and 6th generation Camaro’s, and a marginal improvement over my 2102 Mustang.

 I have to give credit to Ford for building a lower-priced sensible Mustang that is still a lot of fun to drive.

-It wasn’t until I discovered the different driver modes after an hour of driving that I really started to like the EcoBoost (sport mode FTW), and it’s a shame that this car feels so plain in boring in the normal setting.
+It wasn’t until I discovered the different driver modes after an hour of driving that I really started to like the EcoBoost (sport mode FTW).
+It’s a shame that this car feels so plain and boring in the normal setting.

 I would assume that most people who purchase a Mustang want a little bit of fun and rambunctiousness in their driving experience, so why did Ford choose to water it down so much right out of the box?
 I’m not really sure, but all I know is that if this were my car, I’d put it in sport mode from mile 1 and leave it there for life.